EthenThinkful/poke-booklets/README.md

 2.)
 Brainstorm ideas for evolving the site

 ## Tech
-This project primarily uses Vite, React, and Tailwind CSS.
+Vite, React, and Tailwind CSS.

 ## Visit the backend
 https://github.com/EthenThinkful/PokemonAPIjectBackend